zacharycompton/cancerAcrossVertebrates/README.md

 ### min20mam.R
 PGLS Analysis of life history variables for mammals

+## propMaligMin20.R
+PGLS Analysis of list history relations with proportion of malignant neoplasms

 ### min20aves.R
 PGLS Analysis of life history variables for aves